VincentVanlaer/mesa-school-labs/content/wednesday/morning-session.md

 $$

 > As an exercise:
-> 1. Verify that the angular momentum loss from gravitational radiation follows:
-> $$
- \frac{\dot{J}}{J} = -\frac{32}{5}\frac{G^3}{c^5}M_1M_2\left(M_1+M_2\right)
-$$
-> 2. Verify the mass-transfer rate description from Ritter 1988:
+> Verify the mass-transfer rate description from Ritter 1988:
 > $$\dot{M} = -\frac{2\pi}{\sqrt{e}}\frac{c_s^3R_{\rm RL}^3}{GM}\rho_{\rm photosphere}F(q)\exp\left(-\frac{R_{\rm RL} - R}{\frac{H_P}{\gamma(q)}}\right)$$

-{{< details title="Solutions" closed="true" >}}
+{{< details title="Solution" closed="true" >}}
-1. grep -rn "subroutine.*jdot_gr", binary_jdot.f90 line 115
-2. grep -rn “subroutine.*ritter”, binary_mdot.f90, lines 711-730
+`grep -rn “subroutine.*ritter”, binary_mdot.f90, lines 711-730`
 {{< /details >}}

 ### `binary` hooks
 Binary hooks function similarly to hooks in `mesa/star`, by giving the ability to users to implement custom prescriptions of physical ingredients going into MESA.

-All binary hooks have "null" functions defined in `binary/other`, which also specify their function signature (meaning the amount and order of input parameters, you _have_ to respect these because of how hooks are implemented into the code).
+All binary hooks have "null" functions defined in `binary/other`, which also specify their function signature (meaning the amount and order of input parameters, you _have_ to respect these because of how hooks are tied into the main code).

 ## test suite
 The `binary` also contains a test suite of several test cases that validate the correct functioning of its components, such as mass transfer, angular momentum, and the binary evolution logic.
-When adjustments are made in the code, the developers have to sure the tests are still passing (and sometimes new test cases need to be designed for new features).
+When adjustments are made in the code, the developers have to make sure the tests are still passing (and sometimes new test cases need to be designed for new features).

-The test suite contains several good starting points for when embarking on new project.
+The test suite contains several good starting points for when you embark on new project.
 However, we must emphasize that the test suite models on their own **cannot** be used as science-grade models.
-Their resolution are limited, and they typically use simplified physics, so one needs to carefully adapt the inlists of the test cases before they produce science-grade models.
+Their resolution (in both space and time) is limited, and they typically use simplified physics, so one needs to carefully adapt the inlists of the test cases before they produce science-grade models.

 ## `pgbinary`
 We will use a test suite case to introduce `pgbinary`, which is the binary equivalent of `pgstar`.
-Previously, two `pgstar` windows were needed if a user wanted to simultaneously plot info of both stars during a `binary` run.
+In previous versions of `mesa`, two `pgstar` windows were needed if a user wanted to simultaneously plot info of both stars during a `binary` run.
 Now we have `pgbinary` to do all of this in just one.

 `pgbinary` works just like `pgstar`, by allowing users to plot windows and save plots to files.
-The biggest advantage is that `pgbinary` has a plot types called `Star1` and `Star2`, which essentially hands over plotting duties to `pgstar`.
+The biggest advantage is that `pgbinary` has plot types called `Star1` and `Star2`, which essentially hands over plotting duties to `pgstar`.
-Typical usage is to setup a `Grid` at the binary level, and have both `Star1` and `Star2` as panels in that grid, along with any other binary information you'd want to plot (eg. the `Orbit`, some `history_panels`, etc.).
+Typical usage of `pgbinary` is to set up a `Grid` at the binary level, and have both `Star1` and `Star2` as panels in that grid, along with any other binary information you'd want to plot (eg. the `Orbit`, some `history_panels`, etc.).
 Once a `Star` is plotted, it uses the current `&pgstar` options that are specified in the corresponding inlist at `inlist_names(1)` for `Star1` and `inlist_names(2)` for `Star2`.
 The [Reference tab](https://docs.mesastar.org/en/24.08.1/reference.html) also contains a list of `pgbinary` controls.

 We can discover `pgbinary` using one of the test cases:

 1. Navigate to the `binary/test_suite` folder
-2. Copy the `evolve_both_stars` case into a location of your choice and navigate to it.
+2. Copy the `evolve_both_stars` test case into a location of your choice and navigate to it.
-2. uncomment the `use_pgbinary_flag = .true.` line.
+3. In `inlist_project`, `&binary_job`, uncomment the `pgbinary_flag = .true.` line.
+4. set looser timestep controls in `&binary_controls`
+    ```fortran
+   fr = 5d-2
+   fr_limit = 1d-1
+   fj = 5d-2
+    ```

-3. run the model with `./mk; ./rn`
+5. run the model with `./mk; ./rn`

 A `pgbinary` window should spawn that looks somewhat like this: